animate1978/MB-Lab/docs/getstart.rst

 MB-Lab was redesigned for Blender 2.80 and now has shading networks for both Cycles and EEVEE.
 Choosing either option will also select the render engine required.

-The option "Use portrait studio lights" is to create a set of lights in order to reproduce a professional studio setup.
+The option "Use portrait studio lights" creates a set of lights.

 .. image:: images/threepoint_arealights_01.png